jen-abrahamson/MUTATED/Spike_Filter/Grid_Search/README.md

 # Spike Filter Grid Search
-*Code used for pre-processing filters in roboBayes pipeline*
+*Code used for developing pre-processing filters in roboBayes pipeline*

 This repository contains functions used for running a grid search for spike filter parameters.
 The grid search is completed using training data that was generated via visual interpretation of remotely sensed time series.
 The